Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Constructions of Path Unique Subgraphs of

 In this section, we give two constructions of path unique subgraphs of $\mB_{q,\dbdim}$, which provide lower bounds on $\gamma(q,\dbdim)$.
 The first construction is applicable for any $q$ and $\dbdim$, while the second works for any $q$ and $\dbdim=2$ but gives a tighter lower bound.
-We start with the first construction.

 \begin{construction} Let $\mG^1_{q,\dbdim}=(\mV_{q,\dbdim}^1,\mE_{q,\dbdim}^1)$ be the subgraph of $\mB_{q,\dbdim}=(\mV_{q,\dbdim}, \mE_{q, \dbdim})$ with $\mV_{q,\dbdim}^1 = \mV_{q,\dbdim}$ and where the edge $(x_1,\dots,x_{\dbdim+1}) \in \mE_{q, \dbdim}$ is in $\mE_{q,\dbdim}^1$ if and only if \begin{enumerate}[label=\Roman*), itemsep=0em] \item $x_1 \le x_2$, \item it does \textbf{not} hold that $x_1 \le x_2 \le \dots \le x_{\dbdim+1} \le q-2$. \end{enumerate} \end{construction}